 V(D)J recombination assembles immunoglobulin and T cell receptor genes from component V (variable), D (diversity), and J (joining) gene segments in developing B and T cells.
 In the first phase of the reaction, two DNA segments are bound by the recombination machinery, brought into close physical proximity, and the DNA is cleaved.
 In the second phase, the DNA ends are processed and joined by the cellular DNA repair machinery to form the reaction products.

-Somatic hypermutation introduces point mutations into the variable regions of immunoglobulin genes (which encode antibodies) in B cells during an immune response.
+Somatic hypermutation (SHM) introduces point mutations into the variable regions of immunoglobulin genes in B cells during an immune response.
 These mutations allow for the generation of B cells expressing antibodies with high affinity for an invading microorganism, a process known as affinity maturation.
 This process is important for the "memory" of the immune system, which helps protect individuals from recurrent infections with the same microorganism, and underlies the success of many vaccines.